Hazelwood Sanatorium

 Kentucky soon had three tuberculosis sanatoriums—Hazelwood, Waverly Hills, and Jackson Hill, as well as tuberculosis wards at Eddyville Branch Penitentiary and the Western Kentucky Asylum for the Insane.
 16

 A fire in February 1912 destroyed Hazelwood Sanatorium.
-18 The cost of a new fireproof building was estimated at $50,000 and an additional $20,000 was expected to be required for a surgical ward.
-Hazelwood had since its inception been operated on a semi-philanthropic basis, and it was not long before monies were raised for a new building.
+18 The cost of a new fireproof building was estimated at $50,000, and an additional $20,000 was expected to be required for a surgical ward.
+Since its inception, Hazelwood had been operated on a semi-philanthropic basis, and it was not long before monies were raised for a new building.
 2

 The new three-story hospital, with 120 beds, 8 16 opened on April 1, 1915.
 2 It included a high-pressure boiler, with emergency pumps and an elevated tank containing thousands of gallons of water for fireproofing.
 18

-Hazelwood was soon overwhelmed and by 1918, Hazelwood was supplemented by three open-air cottages, a sewage disposal plant, a dairy barn, a garden, and several tents for male patients were erected.
+Hazelwood was soon overwhelmed, and by 1918, Hazelwood was supplemented by three open-air cottages, a sewage disposal plant, a dairy barn, a garden, and several tents for male patients were erected.
 16

 Contracts were awarded in December 1935 for a new 70-bed Children’s Building.
 26 Designed by D.X.
 Murphy & Brother, the three-story building included room for 70 beds, an X-ray department, an operating room for minor surgery, and a light therapy department.
 Funding for the $132,000 project was derived from the Public Works Administration.
 The Children’s Building opened on March 28, 1938.
 27